vlofgrens/mortality-react/README.md

 -   Interactive interface for presenting philosophical dilemmas to LLMs.
 -   Frontend for the "AI Mortality Experiment".
 -   User-friendly design to facilitate the experimental process.
--   (Add more specific features as the project develops)

 ## Technologies Used